drdrang/mechanics/src/index.md

 The problem numbers are always given in three-digit form, with leading zeros if necessary (e.g., the first problem is 'problem001.html').

-This is a work in progress, so many of the solutions haven't been written yet.
+This is a work in progress, so many of the solutions haven't been written yet, and you may get a Not Found error from your browser if you manually enter a URL for a problem that hasn't been solved yet.
 The sidebar will always show how many of the book's 334 problems have been solved.

 ## RSS feed ##